hannonhill/Velocity-Cookbook/PHP-Form-Builder/Readme.md

 3. Create a **Data Definition** utilizing the included **Form Data Definiton.xml** file.
 The XML can be pasted straight into your new Data Definition by clicking the XML tab on the Data Defintion.
 4. Create a **Content Type** for your Forms, assigning the **Configuration Set** that you just created to your new Content Type.

-## Creating the Form Config Content Type
+## Creating the Form Config Block

-1. Create a **Configuration Set** that utilizes the **Template** with the page layout that you would like your Form Config File to have.
-2. Assign a **Calling Page block** and the **Format** included to the Region in your Configuration that you would like your Form Config File content placed.
-3. Create a **Data Definition** utilizing the included **Form Config.xml** file.
+1. Create a **Data Definition** utilizing the included **Form Config.xml** file.
 The XML can be pasted straight into your new Data Definition by clicking the XML tab on the Data Defintion.
-4. Create a **Content Type** for your Form Config Files, assigning the **Configuration Set** that you just created to your new Content Type.
+2. Create a **Block** for your Form Config, assigning the **Data Definition** that you just created to your new Block.

 ## Storing Results as Pages